 So, I was shooting with a terrible lens for it, but can you see the 2 cubs in the tree in the photo below?
 They were the cutest thing!
 They were playing around and swatting each other.
 Their mom was on the ground just below them, but of course, you can't see her.

 We also saw another bear in the same area.
 Then another 2.
 I won't post photos of those, they were even worse than this one.
 I did decide to add a 70-200mm to the top of the list of lenses I am wanting.

 Of course, bears weren't the only wildlife.
 The boys were really excited about this find at Albright. :).

 Next, we headed to the Grand Canyon of Yellowstone.
 Driving, we made our way east at Norris.
-First up was a the brink of lower falls.
-This wasn’t too hard, .7 in and out, but it is a bit steep.
+First up was the brink of lower falls.
+This wasn't too hard, .7 in and out, but it is a bit steep.
 The views are so worth it.
-Here are the boys with the falls just to the right of them.

 The photo below shows the canyon and falls just to the right.
 It was incredible.

 The South Rim Drive is a must for some really killer views.
-Artist point is probably the most popular, for good reason.
+The artist's point is probably the most popular, for good reason.
 It is amazing.
-I couldn’t help but to feel really grateful for the beautiful world we live in.
+I couldn't help but feel really grateful for the beautiful world we live in.
 Let me say, this area is another must in my eyes.
-I really don’t think you should do a vacation at Yellowstone without hitting artist point.
+I really don't think you should do vacation at Yellowstone without hitting artist point.